gnikyt/markdown-cv/index.md

 ### Programming Values

 In everything I code, I believe in following the single-purpose principle.
 Each piece should do one thing and do it well.
 This will lead to a maintainable codebase which is stable and able to grow with you.
-SRP, CQR, DRY, and SOLID, are amoung the many principles I follow to achieve that goal.
+SRP, CQR, DRY, are amoung the many principles I follow to achieve that goal.

 ## Career Experience

-`Jan 2014 - Present`
+`Jan 2014 - Nov 2023`
 **Little Rocket**, Toronto, Canada

-*Role: Development Director / Partner*
+*Role: Development Director*

-Leading a team of developers within our full-service agency, focused in the Canadian cannabis space revolving around the Shopify platform.
-Developing first-class custom Shopify themes, Shopify apps, connectors and integrations for various clients across North America.
+Leading a team of developers within our full-service agency, revolving around the Shopify platform for medium to enterprise clients, as well as many clients in the Canadian cannabis space.
+Developed first-class custom Shopify themes, Shopify apps, Shopify checkouts, extensions, connectors, and integrations for various clients across North America.

-Heading custom development for clients such as Universal Music, Leon's, The Brick, Nobis, Kappa, Supreme Cannabis and more.
+Succesfully lead development of various system-critial apps and programs for clients which handles millions of dollars in online sales; for clients such as Universal Music, Leon's, The Brick, Nobis, Kappa, Supreme Cannabis, and more.

-Daily duties include:
+Daily duties included:

-- Manage and oversee development team
+- Managment and overseement of development team
-- Delegate projects and tasks
+- Setup, delegation of projects and tasks
+- Consulting for clients
+- Project estimation and scoping
-- Crafting and creating development processes for the team
+- Crafting and maintaining development processes for the development team
-- Developing custom Shopify apps, themes, connectors, and more
+- Developing custom Shopify apps, themes, extension, connectors, and more
 - Publish various open source software revolving around Shopify
 - Handle deployment of themes, apps, and systems
+- Creation of automated systems for internal and clients
 - Lead in projection for future implementations and<br>growth within development for the team

-`Oct 2002 - Present`
-**Blue Wolf Design Group**, Newfoundland

-*Role: Lead Developer*

-A family-run operation on "The Rock" with a role of developing, maintaining, and deploying websites for various clients who are mainly Newfoundland-based.
-For industries such as pharamacies, hunting outfitters, tourism, and more.

 `Sep 2012 - Aug 2013`
 **Dixon Designs**, Los Gatos, California